Dilukshan-Thurairaj/Fuel_Queue/README.md

 Classes folder contains the classes of passenger and Fuel Queue with a main class to run the program

-Queue folder contains the management of 3 fuel queue in a fuel center
+Queue folder contains the management of 3 fuel queue in the fuel center